 If you are staying longer in Lisbon say doing a Lisbon itinerary of 5 days then I would recommend a couple of options.
 You can use the do 2 days for Lisbon, day 3 and 4 in Sintra or one day in Sintra then day 4 to explore Principe Real district of Lisbon if not retrace some of the places you enjoyed from above.
 You can also do 2 days in Lisbon, one in Sintra and one day in Caison to get a taste of Lisbon’s Atlantic beaches.

 If you have more time then doing a Lisbon itinerary of 7 days means that you can really pace your visit the cool districts of the Portuguese capital.
 Lisbon is so beautiful with plenty to see that you may actually opt to revisit one or two of the miradors or tourist sights and just chill to some Fado music and a drink on the side.
+If you have more time, you might also want to check out the beaches in Lisbon and surrounding areas.

 For more on Lisbon’s hidden gems and a map consider taking with you a guide book.
 There are plenty of Lisbon guidebooks on Amazon.